Low-Rank Solvers for Energy-Conserving Hamiltonian Boundary Value Methods: Conclusions and future extensions

 The construction discussed here should be applicable also to initial value problems involving Caputo fractional derivatives, for which HBVM methods have been extended in~\cite{MR4892878}; therefore, we plan to extend the low-rank procedure to this case as well.
 Furthermore, from an implementation standpoint, the proposed approach becomes particularly relevant when the matrices involved are so large that storing them on a single machine is impractical.
 In such cases, developing a distributed implementation of the matrix equation solver is of great interest.
 Looking ahead, we plan to extend the current implementation using the \texttt{PSCToolkit}~\cite{DAmbra2023} library, which would enable both distributed computing and GPU acceleration for efficiently solving large-scale problems.
 Another promising direction is the application of these techniques to other structure-preserving integrators with similar low-rank properties, potentially extending the benefits of this approach to a broader class of geometric numerical methods.
 Finally, in future work we also plan to investigate specialized pole–selection strategies tailored to the spectral properties of the matrices arising in our formulation for more complex Hamiltonian PDEs, with the aim of further accelerating convergence in rational Krylov–based solvers.

 \begin{acknowledgement} FD acknowledges the MUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
 MM acknowledges the MUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C23000330006.
 The research of FD was partially granted by the Italian Ministry of University and Research (MUR) through the PRIN 2022 ``MOLE: Manifold constrained Optimization and LEarning'', code: 2022ZK5ME7 MUR D.D. financing decree n.
 20428 of November 6th, 2024 (CUP B53C24006410006).
 The research of MM was partially granted by the Italian Ministry of University and Research (MUR) through the PRIN 2022-PNRR ``MATHPROCULT: MATHematical tools for predictive maintenance and PROtection of CULTtural heritage'' (CUP J53D23015940001).
-Both authors are members of INdAM-GNCS and have been partially financed by the INdAM-GNCS Project CUP E53C24001950001. \end{acknowledgement} \ethics{Competing Interests}{ The authors have no conflicts of interest to declare that are relevant to the content of this chapter.}
+Both authors are members of INdAM-GNCS and have been partially financed by the INdAM-GNCS Project CUP E53C24001950001.

+We thank the anonymous Referees for the careful reading of the manuscript, and their suggestions which have improved it. \end{acknowledgement} \ethics{Competing Interests}{ The authors have no conflicts of interest to declare that are relevant to the content of this chapter.}